Cyclenerd/Zcash-RPC-Client/README.md

 **ssl** - OpenSSL support has been removed from the Bitcoin Core and Zcash project.
 However `Zcash::RPC::Client` will work over SSL with earlier versions or with a reverse web proxy such as nginx.

 **verify_hostname** - Disable SSL certificate verification.
-Needed when bitcoind is fronted by a proxy or when using a self-signed certificate.
+Needed when zcashd is fronted by a proxy or when using a self-signed certificate.

 **debug** - Turns on raw HTTP request/response output from LWP::UserAgent.